 April to June, September to early November

-Whichever path you’re plotting to Santiago - our highlights of the French, or a bespoke weave of three or more routes - the spring and autumn are the sweet spots.
+Whichever path you’re plotting to Santiago - our highlights of the French, or a bespoke weave of three or more routes - the spring and fall are the sweet spots.
 It’s warm without being unpleasant, even on the high plains.
 And it’s usually fairly dry for the most part, especially on the high plains.

 By contrast, wet and chilly conditions are the order of the day in the winter.
 Head for the warmer, and drier, climes of Andalucía instead for your winter walking.